philipmat/philipmat.github.io/drafts/django-permissivecsrf.md

 If any portion of your site benefits from HTTPS, you probably should run your entire site over HTTPS.
 You can use [django-sslify][sslify] to force your website to operate in HTTPS mode all the time.

+Furthermore, if you want to disable CSRF checking for your own views, there are [other methods you can use][edge-cases], for example the `@csrf_exempt` decorator.

-However, if you insist on trading some security for not really that much convenience, you can use [django-permissivecsrf][gh] to work around this error.
+However, if the views are not under your control and you are comfortable n trading some security for not really that much convenience, you can use [django-permissivecsrf][gh] to work around this error.

 Use the instructions in the README file on [GitHub][gh] or on [PyPI][pypi] to get this project up an running.
 Mostly it consists of installing django-permissivecsrf and adding `'permissivecsrf.middleware.PermissiveCSRFMiddleware'`